spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 Extraction for 3D IFU Data
 --------------------------
-For IFU cube data, 1D extraction is contolled by a different set of EXTRACT1D reference file parameters.
+For IFU cube data, 1D extraction is controlled by a different set of EXTRACT1D reference file parameters.
 Note that for an extended source, anything specified in the reference file or step arguments will be ignored; the entire image will be extracted, and no background subtraction will be done.

 For point sources a circular extraction aperture is used, along with an optional circular annulus for background extraction and subtraction.
-The parameters ``x_center``, ``y_center``, and ``radius`` specify the location and size of the source aperture, all of which are given in units of pixels.
+The size of the extraction region and the background annulus size varies with wavelength.
+The extraction related vectors are found in the asdf extract1d reference file.
+For each element in the ``wavelength`` vector there are three size components: ``radius``, ``inner_bkg``, and ``outer_bkg``.
+The radius vector sets the extraction size; while ``inner_bkg`` and ``outer_bkg`` specify the limits of an annular background aperture.
-The parameters ``inner_background`` and ``outer_background`` are used to specify the limits of an annular background aperture.
-All radius-related parameters can be floating-point values and appropriate partial-pixel scaling will be used in the extraction process.
+The extraction size parameters are given in units of arcseconds and converted to units of pixels in the extraction process.

 The region of overlap between an aperture and a pixel can be calculated by one of three different methods, specified by the ``method`` parameter:  "exact"